-Sentimental - Distinguishes those who seem practical and down to earth (lower score) from those who appear sensitive and sentimental (higher score).
+Distinguishes those who seem practical and down to earth (lower score) from those who appear sensitive and sentimental (higher score).

-As would be expected, both types of pilots are below the average of the general population.
-This fits with pilots generally located to the right on the RTC and with the Sentimental subtheme being one of five for the Emotional end of the scale or to the upper left.
+As would be expected, both types of pilots score below the average of the general population.
+This fits with pilots generally being located to the right on the Compass while the Sentimental subtheme is one of five associated with the more emotional Compass segments towards the upper-left.